Gouvernathor/ParliamentArch-TS/README.md

 - `borderSize?: number`: The size of the border around the seat circle, defaults to 0.
 - `borderColor?: string`: The color of the border, defaults to black.

-`getGroupedSVG(seatCentersByGroup: Map<SeatData, [number, number][]>, seatActualRadius: number, options?: object): SVGSVGElement`
+`SeatDataWithNumber`

+A sub-interface which extends SeatData with an optional `nSeats?: number` property, which defaults to 1.
+It allows you not to use Map objects.

+`getGroupedSVG(seatCentersByGroup, seatActualRadius, options?): SVGSVGElement`

 This function creates an SVG element containing the diagram.
 The parameters are as follows:

-- `seatCentersByGroup: Map<SeatData, [number, number][]>`: A mapping from the SeatData object of a group of seats to a list of the seat center coordinate pairs.
+- `seatCentersByGroup: Map<SeatData, [number, number][]> | [SeatData, [number, number][]]`: A mapping from the SeatData object of a group of seats to a list of the seat center coordinate pairs, but it can also be passed as an iterable of what wuold be its key-value pairs (the value being itself a pair of coordinates).
 The order of the seat centers is meaningless.
 - `seatActualRadius: number`: The actual radius of the seat circles, in the same unit as the coordinates which is a fraction of `canvasSize` (see below).

 The options are as follows: